rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 ---
-title: Data
+title: Technopedia Data
 position: 1.04
 type:
 description: >-
 content_markdown: >-
-  ###### You access data in Technopedia by referencing nodes, relationships, or Technopedia IDs in the Technopedia graph.
+  ###### You access Technopedia data by referencing nodes, attributes, relationships, or Technopedia IDs in the Technopedia graph.

   #### GET request with the Technopedia ID
   <br>